berserek20/jarurat_care/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you firstly have to run:
+### `npm run server`
+    then open a new command prompt and go in the current project directory and run:
 ### `npm start`

 Runs the app in the development mode.\